Scytlee/ForeverBloom/README.md

 > **Production snapshot:** 2025-10-26

 > There is an ongoing refactor of this system into a pragmatic Clean Architecture solution with rich domain.
+It also comes with an upgrade to .NET 10 and Aspire 13.
 The snapshot can be found on the `refactor/clean-architecture` branch.

 Production snapshot of Phase 1 (catalog showcase) of a modern e-commerce platform built with .NET 9 that demonstrates pragmatic architecture, solid testing practices, and a production-minded DevOps setup.
 Live, running system is available at [foreverbloomstudio.pl](https://foreverbloomstudio.pl/).